 About Amaryllis Plants

 Amaryllis is a perennial bulb but isn’t very hardy.
 It will grow outdoors as a perennial only in zones 8-10.
 In cooler climates, this pretty flower is generally grown as a houseplant, with a forced winter blooming.
 If you thought that one winter bloom was all you would get from your plant, though, consider repotting amaryllis to get many years of lovely flowers.

 When to Repot an Amaryllis

-Many people get an amaryllis in the winter, around the holidays, sometimes as a gift.
+Many people get an amaryllis in the winter, around the holidays, and sometimes as a gift.
 Unlike similar holiday plants, you don’t need to toss your amaryllis after it blooms.
 You can keep it and let it re-bloom next year.
 The post-bloom time may seem like the right time to repot it, but it’s not.
 If you want to get blooms next year, keep it in the same pot and keep it lightly watered and fertilized.

 The right time for amaryllis repotting is actually at the beginning of its growth cycle, in early fall.
 You’ll know it’s ready to be repotted when the leaves have browned and crisped, and a little bit of fresh, green growth is emerging from the bulb.
 Now you can move it to another pot if you need to.

 When repotting amaryllis, consider the size carefully.
 This is a plant that does best when root bound, so you only need to repot if the bulb is starting to get very close to the edge of the container.
 You can also have several bulbs in one container because they like to be root bound.
 Aim for a pot that gives your bulb, or bulbs, about one inch (2.5 cm.) of space to each side.